ruthwikdasyam/Astar_gazebo/README.md

 - Wait for the Algorithm to run
 - Once Goal Node is found, Backtracking is executed
 - The pygame window displays the nodes explored and path from start to end node
 - Close the pygame window to exit
 - Gazebo will automatically fires up turtlebot and you can see turtlebot following the same path, that is shown

+#### _[Important Note]_
+* Sometimes the Robot in Gazebo might fail to travel in the path, this is dependent on Real Time Factor of Gazebo which affects the rate of publishing velocities

+    [In the submitted video, the "_Real Time Factor is 1_" and ]